Removes sunscreen and light makeup while keeping skin soft and hydrated so your complexion looks clearer without irritation.

 La Roche-Posay Toleriane Hydrating Gentle Cleanser

-- Rinses clean without that squeak
+- Rinses clean without leaving skin squeaky

 Vanicream Gentle Facial Cleanser

-- Very low-irritation feel for sensitive skin
+- Simple, low-irritation formula for sensitive skin

-- Cleans well without residue
+- Cleans well without leaving noticeable residue

 - Easy to pair with brightening serums and moisturizers